fesiib/fesiib/README.md

 ### Hi there 👋

 I am currently
-  - studying at KAIST (Daejeon, South Korea)
+  - studying Master's degree at KAIST (Daejeon, South Korea)
-  - working as research intern at KIXLAB.
+  - learning & researching about HCI at KIXLAB.

 <!--